-I am currently writing my Ph.D. dissertation on the cultural role and impact of Canadian illustrators on national identity in Canadian and American periodicals, 1880-1960.
+I finished my Ph.D. dissertation on the cultural role and impact of Canadian illustrators on national identity in Canadian and American periodicals in May, 2014.

 As part of my work I am compiling an Index of Canadian Illustrators.
 Additions and amendments to it are very welcome.

-A Cultural Trade: Canadian Illustrators at Home and in the United States, 1880-1960
+A Cultural Trade?
+Canadian Magazine Illustrators at Home and in the United States, 1880-1960

 This dissertation analyzes nationalisms in the work of Canadian magazine illustrators in Toronto and New York, 1880 to 1960.